InternationalColorConsortium/DemoIccMAX/Readme.md

     edited using a text editor and then converted back to ICC/iccMAX profile formats using IccFromXML.

-    * This tool is dependent upon the IccLibXML project (above) as well as libXML and iconv.

   * IccFromXML is a cross platform command line tool that allows both legacy ICC and iccMAX profiles to be created from the same XML representation provided by IccToXML.
 A schema for iccXML files is forthcoming but can be determined using the FromXML() and ToXML() member functions defined in IccLibXML.
 The IccFromXML tool provides a simple direct method to create and manipulate iccMAX based profiles.

-    * This tool is dependent upon the IccLibXML project (above) as well as libXML2 and iconv.

   * IccApplyNamedCmm is a cross platform command line tool that allows a sequence of legacy ICC and/or iccMAX profiles to be applied to colors defined